blog posts

 conclusion

-In this article, we talked about the differences between CentOS and Debian and explained their differences case by case.
+In this article, we discussed the differences between CentOS and Debian and explained their differences case by case.
 You probably have the question: which of these distributions is better, and which should we install?
 The answer is simple; It’s up to you to decide!
-You should consider your priorities and choose one of these two distributions according to the mentioned differences.
-We have both a Debian Linux virtual server and a CentOS Linux virtual server; You can go to the Linux virtual server purchase page and choose the operating system you want.
-If you need more guidance in this field, our support staff is available online 24 hours a day, seven days a week.
+You should consider your priorities and choose one of these distributions according to the differences mentioned.